Cosmic-Noir/key-quest/README.md

 ### Project Management

-Check out [the Trello board](https://trello.com/b/c6ke5JTC/key-quest) for a view of this projects' development.
+Check out [the Trello board](https://trello.com/b/c6ke5JTC/key-quest) for a view of this projects development.